 Tarako (pollock roe)

 Tarako is plain, salted sacks of pollock or cod roe.
-These tiny egg sacks are known for their incredibly tender texture, mild – neutral flavor, and light pink color.
+These tiny egg sacks are known for their incredibly tender texture, mild to neutral flavor, and light pink color.

-You can also eat them plain or mixed with other recipes such as sushi and sashimi.
+You can eat it plain or mixed with other recipes, such as sushi and sashimi.
 It’s also used to make spaghetti sauce, except it’s cooked to add flavor to the sauce.

-Sujiko is different from ikura, because the fish eggs are still inside the egg sack when it is consumed, while ikura is served as individual eggs.
+Sujiko is different from ikura because the fish eggs are still inside the egg sack when it’s consumed, while ikura is served as individual eggs.
 It’s usually served with rice in onigiri dishes (a favorite rice cake in Japan).

 Kazunoko (herring eggs)